 NC, NC alarm contacts T, T tamper contacts power supply - and +

 Which way to connect the detector to the control panel, and how to do it

 As you will notice, the instructions contain several different examples for connecting detectors.
 If your control panel supports this parameterization method (DEOL), then forget about NO, NC, EOL. (below is the diagram from the Satel CA 5 control panel installation manual)

 o With the detector connected in this configuration, the control panel detects three states on one line: normal state, violations and tamper. o The status of the zone on which the detector is connected is monitored all the time regardless of whether the system is armed or not.
 It should be known that the control panel will detect and report as tamper not only the detector opening, but also damage (interruption or short circuit) of the cable to which the detector with the control panel is connected. o We save control panel lines by providing alarm and tamper signaling on one line.

-Initially, connecting the detector in the DEOL (or 2EOL) configuration to the control panel may seem complicated.
+Initially, connecting the detector in the DEOL configuration (or 2EOL) to the control panel may seem complicated.
 Nothing could be more wrong.
-It should be remembered only that one resistor connects one of the tamper contacts with the alarm contact, and the other one is parallel to the alarm contacts.
-You will find out about the benefits of such a system by quickly diagnosing faults during the installation of the system and its operation.
-To facilitate, manufacturers are increasingly building resistors in detectors and all you need to do is to postpone the appropriate jumpers during installation, remembering not to use both methods at once, i.e. do not put the jumpers in DEOL and do not give external resistors at the same time.
+It should only be remembered that one resistor connects one of the tamper contacts with the alarm contact, and the other one is parallel to the alarm contacts.
+You will find out about the benefits of such a system by quickly diagnosing faults during installation and operation of the system.
+For ease of use, manufacturers are increasingly building resistors in detectors and all you need to do is to postpone the appropriate jumpers during installation, remembering not to use both methods at once, i.e. do not put the jumpers in DEOL and not give external resistors at the same time.

 Examples.
 In both cases pay attention to the position of the parameterization jumpers (circled in red)